Passport 2017

 During a quick onboarding process, the app collected user interests and stored them against a persona.
 It tracked interactions for rewards and allowed users to keep a list of favourite articles and events.

-Once inside, the user can interact with stories and events matched to their selected interests.
-It also presented editorially curated articles, cultural landmarks, events, and official sesquicentennial celebrations.
+Once inside, users can interact with stories and events matched to their selected interests.
+The app also presented editorially curated articles, cultural landmarks, events, and official sesquicentennial celebrations.

 Neue Haas Grotesk serves as the default typeface for headers and data with Publico Text for body copy.